h4wk590/ADGISA/GEOG501/Lab 03/Lab3_Aidan_Brown.md

 ## Deliverable 6

 Do these projection parameters follow the rules for conic projections?
-Explain your answer in detail (i.e. including any necessary calculations).
+Explain your answer in detail (i.e. including any necessary calculations):

-- RULES

-The central meridian should run through the middle of the region of interest
+- The central meridian does run through the middle of the region of interest

-• The reference latitude should be placed wherever you think the center of a coordinate system should be (usually either at the center or below the bottom of the extent of the geographic features).
-• As a general rule, the two standard parallels should be located approximately 1/6 from the bottom and 1/6 from the top of the geographic extent of the mapped features.
-This is known as the “One-Sixth Rule” for conic projections.
+I can calculate both of the Standard parallels by first subtracting the standard parallels to get the difference between them:

+45.5 - 29.5
+= 16.0 degrees

+Then use the "One-Sixth Rule" to multiple the difference of both standard parallels by 1/6 to get the distance in latitude between the standard parallels:

+16.0 * 0.1667
+= 2.67 degrees

+To get the point of reference I can take the sum of both standard parallel values and divide it by 2:

+45.5 + 29.5 /2
+= 37.5 degrees

+This point of reference makes sense according the latitudes and longitudes presented in the **latlong** shapefile.
 ## Deliverable 7

 Screen capture of Canada in the Lambert projection, including meaningful symbology as